RobelGebre/CognitionPredictionWithPlasma/README.md

-# Can integration of Alzheimer's plasma biomarkers with MRI, cardiovascular, genetics, and lifestyle measures improve cognition prediction?Analysis
+# Can integration of Alzheimer's plasma biomarkers with MRI, cardiovascular, genetics, and lifestyle measures improve cognition prediction?

 ## Table of Contents